nomadkaraoke/python-audio-separator/README.md

 You'll need `ffmpeg` and `libsndfile`, which should be easy to install on most platforms, e.g.:

+### 🐧 Debian/Ubuntu
-- Debian/Ubuntu: `apt-get update; apt-get install -y libsndfile1-dev ffmpeg`
+`apt-get update; apt-get install -y libsndfile1-dev ffmpeg`

+###  macOS
-- macOS: `brew update; brew install libsndfile ffmpeg`
+`brew update; brew install libsndfile ffmpeg`

 You can then install Audio Separator using pip, use one of the following to install the correct onnxruntime dependency for your device:

-### Nvidia GPU with CUDA acceleration:
+### 🎮 Nvidia GPU with CUDA acceleration

 `pip install audio-separator[gpu]`

+- 💬 If successfully configured, you should see this log message when running audio-separator:
+ `ONNXruntime has CUDAExecutionProvider available, enabling acceleration`

-### Apple Silicon, macOS Sonoma+ with CoreML acceleration:
+###  Apple Silicon, macOS Sonoma+ with CoreML acceleration

 `pip install audio-separator[silicon]`

+- 💬 If successfully configured, you should see this log message when running audio-separator:
+ `ONNXruntime has CoreMLExecutionProvider available, enabling acceleration`

-### No hardware acceleration, CPU only:
+### 🐢 No hardware acceleration, CPU only:

 `pip install audio-separator[cpu]`

-### GPU / CUDA specific steps
+## GPU / CUDA specific installation steps

 In theory, all you should need to do to get `audio-separator` working with a GPU is install it with the `[gpu]` extra as above.

-However, sometimes getting both PyTorch and ONNX Runtime working with CUDA support can be a bit tricky so sometimes it may not be that easy.
+However, sometimes getting both PyTorch and ONNX Runtime working with CUDA support can be a bit tricky so it may not work that easily.

-You may need to reinstall them directly, allowing pip to calculate the right versions for your platform:
+You may need to reinstall both packages directly, allowing pip to calculate the right versions for your platform:

 - `pip uninstall torch onnxruntime`
 - `pip cache purge`
-- `pip install torch torchvision torchaudio`
+- `pip install --force-reinstall torch torchvision torchaudio`
-- `pip install onnxruntime-gpu`
+- `pip install --force-reinstall onnxruntime-gpu`

 Depending on your hardware, you may get better performance with the optimum version of onnxruntime:
-- `pip install "optimum[onnxruntime-gpu]"`
+- `pip install --force-reinstall "optimum[onnxruntime-gpu]"`

 Depending on your CUDA version and hardware, you may need to install torch from the `cu118` index instead:
-- `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
+- `pip install --force-reinstall torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

 > Note: if anyone knows how to make this cleaner so we can support both different platform-specific dependencies for hardware acceleration without a separate installation process for each, please let me know or raise a PR!